stephanieangelokagua/mental_health_deserves_awareness/README.md

-# Readme
+# README

 ## Mental Health Deserves Awareness

-Mental Health Deserves Awareness is a website focused on teaching everyone about Mental Health.
-Personally, I believe being aware of
+Mental Health Deserves Awareness is a website focused on teaching users about their mental health.
+A healthy mind leads to a healthy life and everyone in all spheres of life will benefit from proper education on the subject, making its use cut across young people, career-focused individuals, the ederly and many more.
+This website is ideal for users with little to no experience on the subject, loved ones of people struggling with their mental wellbeing and users worried about their mental health.
+The goal of the website is to provide a calming introduction to the subject of mental health with relevant links and resources for further reading.

 Here we write a snappy couple of sentences about our project